 Obviously it is possible to have some non-compliances that need to be resolved.
-Don’t be too hard on yourself.
+It happens.
 Take the time to understand the non-compliances and manage the process to respond to ASQA.
 If you do not understand the non-compliances, get some advice.
 You simply don’t know what you don’t know, so come to terms with your situation quickly and get some advice.
 Outcomes from the audit can range from:

 - application approved – fully compliant, well done 😊,

-- application approved with a Written Direction – minor non-compliance,
+- application approved – with a Written Direction to rectify,

-- application rejected with the opportunity to request a Reconsideration of the Decision – serious non-compliance.
+- application rejected – with the opportunity to request a Reconsideration of the Decision.

 - Registration Approved

 Woohoo!
 Your RTO is approved and you are up on the national training register.
 Well done.
 Time to celebrate (this time, go big!).
 You can make your website public and start the marketing.
 Don’t forget at this point to get your Public Liability insurance before you commence operating (click).
 Also, take note of any reporting obligations that you may need to comply with (click).
 Good luck and stay on top of your administration and compliance.
 ASQA will be back for your renewal of registration in only 24 months and will do an audit to make sure you are flying straight.
 After that you can expect a registration period of seven years if ASQA are satisfied with the services you are delivering.
 Good training!